AleG03/awsm/README.md

 1. Run `awsm export my-profile`, capturing the output.
 2. Pass that output to `eval`, which executes it as shell commands.

-The `acp` function just wraps this pattern in a convenient, memorable shortcut.
+The `awsmp` function just wraps this pattern in a convenient, memorable shortcut.

 ---